CallumWalterWhite/cjwdev-blog/content/posts/kafka-simulation.md

 I hope this blog post has piqued your interest in Apache Kafka and inspired you to explore the world of distributed systems further.
 Building your own Kafka message broker, even in a simulated form, is a rewarding and educational experience.

 Remember to check out the **Distributed Kafka Simulation** repository on GitHub to access the code and get started on your journey.
 Happy coding, and may you unlock new possibilities with Kafka!

-If you have any questions or ideas for future blog posts, feel free to leave a comment below.
-Happy coding, everyone!